 It is the responsibility of the candidate to provide evidence of meeting the expectations of Domain Four and components (4a, 4b, 4c, 4d, 4e, and 4f) before the completion of your special education student teaching placement.
+This evidence is submitted to TK20 in the Domain 4 tab of your binder.
 Evidence will be in the form of a written reflection as you review the expectations listed below and outlined in the Danielson Framework.
 It is encouraged that you upload artifacts (if applicable) to support your reflective narrative.
 University supervisors will rate each item below using the criteria outlined in the Danielson Framework Domain 4 only.